kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 After checking in, I immediately saw Matz in the lobby with a group.
 I didn't say hi, but it confirmed I'm in the right place.

+## A Walk in the Park

+The hotel is right by a series of parks, so I wandered around for a while on my own.

+I stretched my legs.

+{{< figure src="/img/rubyconf2024/legs.jpg" class="mid" alt="A series of legs made of what looks to be bronze castings" >}}

+I marveled at the existence of dedicated bike infrastructure.

+{{< figure src="/img/rubyconf2024/bike_lane.jpg" class="mid" alt="Dedicated bike lanes" >}}

+Unlike at RailsConf in Detroit this year, I could not see Canada from across the water.

+{{< figure src="/img/rubyconf2024/lake.jpg" class="mid" alt="Lake Michigan" >}}

+I still managed to make a splash.

+{{< figure src="/img/rubyconf2024/splash.jpg" class="mid" alt="The waves from the lake splashing along the walking path" >}}

+It was a bit unseasonable to stay at the beach, so I just walked by.

+{{< figure src="/img/rubyconf2024/beach.jpg" class="mid" alt="A beach on the shore of Lake Michigan" >}}

+I unexpectedly ran across some fairies.

+{{< figure src="/img/rubyconf2024/fairy.jpg" class="mid" alt="A statue of what I think are fairies in a garden.
+I must admit, I've seen more beautiful fairies." >}}

+Some of the walk was for the birds.

+{{< figure src="/img/rubyconf2024/bird.jpg" class="mid" alt="A sign that says McCormick Bird Sanctuary" >}}

+Towards the end I realized I walked around the entire globe.

+{{< figure src="/img/rubyconf2024/globe.jpg" class="mid" alt="A statue a globe" >}}

+After I returned, it was time for early registration.
+I met some #RubyFriends and passed the afternoon with them.

 ## This Post Is In Progress And Will Update